-College policy permits students six years to complete the M.A.
+College policy permits students six years from entering the Program to complete the M.A.

-Part-time students should consult regularly with the DGS, Program

-Administrator, and their advisors on how to keep their studies moving forward in a timely fashion.
+Part-time students should consult regularly with the DGS, PA, and their advisors on how to keep their studies moving forward in a timely fashion.

-Full-time but unfunded M.A. students are expected to complete and defend the thesis no later than three terms after their original registration at William and Mary.
-Students failing to complete and defend the thesis by this deadline will receive an "incomplete" grade for the thesis course.
-According to College and Program policies, the student will then have up to four and half years to complete and defend the thesis.
+Full-time M.A. students are expected to complete and defend the thesis no later than three terms after their original registration at William and Mary.
+According to College and Program policies, if a student fails to defend their thesis, the student will then have up to four and a half years to complete and defend the thesis.
 However, students who find themselves in such circumstances should be aware a) that they place themselves in jeopardy of being judged as not making satisfactory progress, and b) that they may face increasing difficulties in placing demands on the advisor's time and in attracting a committee.
 Students who miss this key deadline are urged to maintain regular contact with their advisor and the DGS, but they must also remember that it is their responsibility to complete their work in as timely a manner as possible.